FYP-hyz-mjj-2024/posture/README.md

 - Software
   - Reduce looping for each frame.
     - The ideal time complexity of this model is O(detection_target_num_per_person * people_num * frame_num).
+  - Use lambda for-loop instead of regular for-loop.
   - Reduce re-instantiation of models.
 Use closures & dependency injection instead.
   - Reduce useless function calls caused from over-encapsulation.
 - Models